Canola Oil vs Coconut oil - Which is healthier?

 Canola oil can be virgin or refined.

 Refined canola oil is chemically extracted using a solvent, commonly hexane.
-The heat during this process can affect the stability of oil molecules, leading to omega-3 fatty acids being destroyed and trans fats produced (1).
+The heat during this process can affect the stability of oil molecules, leading to omega-3 fatty acids being destroyed and trans fats being produced (1).
 Canola oil can be extracted by the cold-press method as well.

 Virgin canola oil is an expeller-pressed oil that has been mechanically pressed or squeezed.